Content at a glance:

 8. Then your computer will have a Synology Drive folder in File Explorer.
 If there are other files to be moved to Synology NAS, you can drag and drop them to the folder to sync.

-Limitations: The process will cost much time while backing up Dropbox to Synology NAS with Synology Drive Client, and the time will be longer if you have a poor Internet connection.
+- The process will take time while backing up Dropbox to Synology NAS with Synology Drive Client, and the time will be longer if you have a poor Internet connection.

 Besides, MultCloud allows you to sync, and transfer files between any two cloud services, including Synology NAS, QNAP NAS, Dropbox, Google Workspace, and other 30+ clouds.
 Why not give it a try?